BrianRamsay/chefconf2019/inspec-jumpstart/inspec-jumpstart.md

   - libraries
   - optional files directory for addtional files that a profile can access

-A profile contains one or more control files, each containing a number of tests
+A profile contains one or more control files, each containing a number of tests.

+  - A `control` block contains at least one describe block, but may contain as many as required.
-  - A `describe` block contains at least one test
+  - A `describe` block contains at least one test.
-<<<TODO>>>

 #### Each Control Contains:
-  - Some boilerplate information and a tilte
+  - Some boilerplate information and a title.
-  - At least one `describe` block, but may contain as many as required
+  - At least one `describe` block, but may contain as many as required.
-  - Extra metadata
+  - Extra metadata defining a unique ID, criticality, title & description, etc.

-Impact is a measure
+Impact is a measure of the importance of the compliance results and is configurable for each control.
-<<<TODO>>>

 ### Running Remote Scans

+The real power of InSpec is the ability to run it on remote targets.
+These targets do not need a Chef agent or Ruby installed.
+You just have to be able to access it via SSH.

+You can also directly test a docker container. i.e., `inspec exec test.rb -t docker://5cc8837bb6a8`

 ### Chef InSpec DSL: Deeper Dive

 #### Chef InSpec Shell

 Explore available chef and inspec resources with a REPL.
+You can interrogate your local chef infrastructure and view methods available for all inspec resources.

 ### Chef InSpec & Cloud Infrastructure

+InSpec has specific resources for public cloud platforms.

 ### Open Source Profiles, GitHub and Supermarket